Back to Knowledge Hub

 MBPP: 1,000 crowd-sourced Python problems

-Importance: Code generation is a killer app for LLMs; this tests core capability
+Importance: Code generation represents a major LLM application; this benchmark tests core capability

 Safety-Specific Benchmarks and Datasets